Noixas/CrazyPutting/README.md

 - Minor changes in folder structure.
 - README.md updated.

 ## Requirements

 - Java 11.
+- Gradle 6.3.

 ## Run Executable

-Run `Mini Golf Executable 2020.4.19.jar`
+~~Run `Mini Golf Executable 2020.4.19.jar~~

+*The .jar is currently broken, in order to run the software use gradle.*

 ## Intellij & VSCode
+> Open a terminal in the root folder and run `gradle desktop:run`
-Run DesktopLauncher.main file to launch the program
+    >> or Run DesktopLauncher.main file to launch the program in either Intellij or VSCode

-To build a .jar file use  `gradle desktop:dist`.
+> To build a .jar file use  `gradle desktop:dist`.
 The .jar will be located at *../desktop/build/libs*.
 A .jar (Mini Golf Executable 2020.4.19) is provided in the root of this repository for accessibility.

 ## Features